Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

-The experiments in the previous section reveal the importance of sample diversity.
-In terms of diversity, existing RGB datasets have strong diversity.
+RGB data is abundant and highly diverse.
 The barrier between RGB and HSI datasets is that they are cross-modality datasets.
-In this section, we combine HSI reconstruction method and the proposed SDT to build a bridge to cross this barrier.
+It is also important to note that both hyperspectral and RGB images are acquired by optical sensors, and thus, share similar spatial characteristics due to the common imaging mechanisms of light reflection, refraction, and diffraction.
+Moreover, most hyperspectral datasets inherently contain the RGB bands, and many hyperspectral sensors exhibit overlapping spectral ranges in these bands.
+These commonalities ensure that the spectral and spatial features of optical data are highly transferable.
+In contrast, SAR images, which are generated by active microwave radar systems, rely on scattering mechanisms that yield fundamentally different image characteristics.
+As a result, effective knowledge transfer between SAR and optical datasets maybe much more challenging.

-More specifically, we apply the trained HSI rescontruction model~\cite{li2022drcr} to convert 3-channel RGB image to 32-channel pseudo-HSI image then use the pseudo-HSI to train the basic model.
-The RGB dataset used here is CIFAR-100\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}.
+In this section, we combine HSI reconstruction method and the proposed AGT to build a bridge to cross this barrier.
+More specifically, a pretrained HSI reconstruction model~\cite{li2022drcr} is applied to convert 3-channel RGB image to 32-channel pseudo-HSIs.
+Then the pseudo-HSIs are used to pretrain the basic model.
+The RGB dataset used here is CIFAR\footnote{\url{https://www.cs.toronto.edu/~kriz/cifar.html}}.
+We randomly extract 25 samples from each category as tuning samples and take the rest as the testing samples.
 Experimental results are listed in Table~\ref{tab:tf_rgb}.

-Interestingly, in this setup, SDT achieves results that are as good as, or even superior to, those obtained with homogenous data.
-Cross-modal experiments can be viewed as a further extension of cross-sensor experiments.
+Interestingly, in this setting, AGT achieves results that are as good as, or even superior to, those obtained with homogenous data.
+Cross-modality experiments can be viewed as a further extension of cross-sensor experiments.
 At first glance, this experimental result seems contradictory to the previous results.
-We suspect that the main reason for this phenomenon is the strong sample diversity of the CIFAR-100 dataset, which offsets the effects of heterogeneous data to some extent.
+We suspect that the main reason for this phenomenon is the strong sample diversity of the CIFAR dataset, which offsets the effects of heterogeneous data to some extent.
 This is essential for remote sensing applications with expensive data collection costs.

-Just as mentioned in our method, the proposed SDT serves as a bridge to address the modal differences between RGB datasets and HSI datasets.
+Just as mentioned in our method, the proposed AGT serves as a bridge to address the modal differences between RGB datasets and HSI datasets.
 This is crucial, particularly considering the presence of datasets with even greater sample diversity in the realm of RGB datasets.
 The bridge allows us to make use of these datasets.
 Additionally, to enhance the HSI classification performance, larger models are required.
 Larger labeled datasets are necessary for training these larger models.
-SDT provides a way to effectively leverage existing RGB datasets to enhance the accuracy of hyperspectral image classification.
+AGT provides a way to effectively leverage existing RGB datasets to enhance the accuracy of HSI classification.